AppXpress/PlatformModuleManager/README.md

 ## Running PM_Builder

-Marvin should be run in its own folder.
-This folder should contain PM_Builder Util.
-PM_Builder_Util.jar is found in this repository.
+PM_Builder should be run in its own folder.
+This folder should contain pm_builder_util. pm_builder_util.jar is found in this repository.
 PM_Builder uses Git, so Git must be installed but no knowledge of Git is required to run the script.

 `bash PM_Builder `